Telespielstube/imagineer/README.md

 A ROS service is basically a request / reqly model.
 One node offers a service and another node calls the service by sending a request awaiting a reply.
 The advantage of this model is an instant notification about news, parallelism and scalability.

 ### roslaunch
 roslaunch is a tool which allows to define a set of rules how multiple ROS nodes should be launched.
 It basically simplifies the process of launching multiple distributed nodes.
 Each nodes integrated in the system is defined by a tag containig some attributes.
+The nodes which are launched via arguments are the camera node and the neural network node.
+The camera gets the path to the images passed by argument and the neural network gets the path where to save the trained model by argument.
 ```xml
 <launch>
   <node name="ai_service" pgk="imagineer" type="ai_service" />